 Candidates are responsible for identifying any changes and corrections to their application (such as name, birth date, etc.) and submitting corresponding requested updates at least two weeks prior to their testing appointment.
-These changes require completing a "DENTPIN Request Form" which is available at ADA.org/DENTPIN.
-All changes and corrections must be emailed to dentpin@ada.org along with the candidate's DENTPIN (if known)
+These changes require candidates to use the 'Update Detail' feature available by signing in to their account on ADA.org/DENTPIN and uploading any appropriate supporting documentation, such as a marriage certificate or court documents.
+Changes must be requested at least ten (10) business days prior to a scheduled test date.